kiminh/qlib/docs/component/estimator.rst

 Introduction
 ===================

 The components in :ref:`framework` is designed in a loosely-coupled way.
-User could build his own Quant research workflow with these components like `Example <http://TODO_URL>`_
+User could build their own Quant research workflow with these components like `Example <http://TODO_URL>`_

 Besides, ``Qlib`` provides more user-friendly interfaces named ``Estimator`` to automatically run the whole workflow defined by a config.
 A concrete execution of the whole workflow is called an experiment.
 With ``Estimator``, user can easily run an ``experiment``, which includes the following steps: